prigoose/Yelp-For-MealPal/README.md

 ## Tech

+- Cheerio.js for web crawling
-- React for front-end design
+- React for front-end
 - Express as the server
-- Cheerio.js for web crawling
 - Yelp Fusion API for restaurant data

 ## Setup